fairlearn/fairlearn/docs/user_guide/assessment.rst

 proxy variable measures the intended construct in a meaningful and useful way.
 It is important to ensure that the proxy is suitable for the social context of the problem you seek to solve.
-In particular, be careful of falling into one of the :refabstraction_traps.
+In particular, be careful of falling into one of the :ref:abstraction_traps.

 Compare quantified harms across the groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^